LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic04-1-History.md

 1962: The IBM 7094 was the first transistorized mainframe computer.
 It was a large, powerful computer using over 12,000 transistors and was designed for scientific and engineering applications.

 1967: The IBM 360 Model 95 was the first mainframe computer built using integrated circuits (ICs).
 It had over 12,000 ICs, with each contained many transistors.
 The total number of transistors was over 100,000.
 It had a clock speed of 1.9 MHz and 256 KB of memory.
-It was considered to be extremely high performance and was used for a variety of applications, including business processing, scientific simulations, and data processing.
+It was considered to be extremely high performance in its day and was used for a variety of applications, including business processing, scientific simulations, and data processing.